FormidableLabs/victory-docs/src/screens/docs/components/victory-legend/ecology.md

 ### labelComponent

 The `labelComponent` prop takes a component instance which will be used to render each legend label.
-The new element created from the passed `labelComponent` will be supplied with the following properties: x, y, style, and text.
+The new element created from the passed `labelComponent` will be supplied with the following properties: `x`, `y`, `style`, and `text`.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
 If `labelComponent` is omitted, a new [VictoryLabel] will be created with the props described above.

 *examples:* `labelComponent={<VictoryLabel dy={20}/>}`, `labelComponent={<MyCustomLabel/>}`